 He reestablished his father's military spy agency, and established a monitoring system.

-Unlike his father Emperor Zhu Yuanzhang, who built that agency to fight against corrupted offcials, Zhu Di used it to kill people who were against his throne.
+Unlike his father the Emperor Zhu Yuanzhang who built that agency to fight against corrupted officials, Zhu Di used it to kill people who were against his throne.

 Zhu Di initiated the rebel war against his nephew, because Emperor Zhu Yunwen wanted to remove power from him.

-In the end, he and his nephew emperor were the same, they all wanted the centralized power, and needed to deprive power from those half-independent lords who were seen as potential threatens.
+In the end, he and his nephew emperor were the same, they all desired the centralized authority, and needed to deprive power from those half-independent kings who were seen as potential threatens.

-The only difference was that Emperor Zhu Di was more capable and decisive, and he succeeded in the end.
+The only difference was that Emperor Zhu Di was more capable and decisive, and he succeeded.

-Nevertheless, Zhu Di, now the Yongle Emperor, was an outstanding monarch in history of China, though the way he achieved the throne was illegal and cruel.
+Nevertheless, Yongle Emperor was an outstanding monarch in history of China, though the way he achieved the throne was illegal and cruel.

-He invented the Cabinet System, which only included intelligent offcials who were selected from the Imperial Examination; this agency soon became the most powerful authority in the Ming Dynasty.
+He invented the Cabinet System, which only includes intelligent officials that were selected from the Imperial Examination; this agency soon became the most powerful authority in the Ming Dynasty.

-Yongle Emperor also encouraged agriculture, and constructed many canal rivers.
+Yongle Emperor also encouraged agriculture, and constructed many canals.

-He also sent Zheng He on the Treasure Voyage for six times, which greatly contributed to the communication among different cultures.
+He also sent Zheng He on the Treasure Voyage for six times, which greatly contributed to communication among different cultures.
 Though according to many gossips, Zheng He’s secret mission was to track down the disappeared Emperor Zhu Yunwen.

 Yongle Emperor in the Battlefields

-Besides many wars that Zhu Di had participated when his father was the emperor, after he got the throne, he led his army marched northward to desert, and attacked the remaining Mongolia forces for five times by himself.
+Besides wars that Zhu Di had participated when his father was the emperor, after he got the throne, he led his army marched northward to desert, and attacked the remaining Mongolia forces for five times.

-As an emperor, having participated in wars in person for so many times was quite rare in the history of China.
+As an emperor, participating in wars in person for so many times was quite rare in the history of China.
 Once, he even brought his beloved grandson Zhu Zhanji to the battle front, trying to teach him how to command the army and fight.

-Then the nomad armies kept hiding in huge desert when Zhu Di marched there for the fourth and fifth times, so he didn’t achieve the military goals as he had planned.
+Then the nomad armies kept hiding in huge desert when Yongle Emperor marched there for the fourth and fifth times, so he didn’t achieve the military goals that he had planned in advance.

-Emperor Zhu Di passed away on his way home, after the fifth Northern Expedition War.
+Yongle Emperor passed away on his way home, during the fifth Northern Expedition War.

 Controversial Birth Mother of Yongle Emperor

-Zhu Di, the Yongle Emperor, was sometimes criticized for his cruel behaviors to his nephew emperor Zhu Yunwen and other brothers, as well as to people who were against his throne.
+Yongle Emperor Zhu Di was sometimes criticized for his cruel behaviors to his nephew emperor Zhu Yunwen and other brothers, as well as to people that were against his throne.

-Zhu Di himself claimed that he was the biological son of Empress Ma Xiuying, the only honorable queen of Emperor Zhu Yuanzhang; therefore, him being the emperor was still reasonable.
+Zhu Di himself claimed that he was the biological son of Empress Ma Xiuying, the only honorable queen of Emperor Zhu Yuanzhang; therefore, he being the emperor was still reasonable.

-But there are valid evidences showing that Zhu Di’s birth mother was only a concubine of Emperor Zhu Yuanzhang, this was why Zhu Yuanzhang passed the throne to his young grandson Zhu Yunwen, instead of brave and mature Zhu Di.
+But there are valid evidences showing that Zhu Di’s birth mother was only an imperial concubine of Emperor Zhu Yuanzhang, this was why Zhu Yuanzhang passed the throne to his young grandson Zhu Yunwen, instead of the brave and mature prince Zhu Di.

 However, after he got the throne, Zhu Di erased everything about his birth mother, and tried his best to show the public that he was the son of saint Queen Ma Xiuying.

-He flourished and expanded his empire, and brought prosperity and stability to his civilians.
+He flourished and expanded his empire, and brought prosperous and stable lives of his civilians.

-Like his father, he also had one and only beloved queen, whom he met and fell in love when he was very young.
+Like his father, he also had one and only beloved queen named Xu, whom he met and fell in love when he was very young.
 Together they had three sons; the first boy, another good emperor, ascended to the throne after Yongle Emperor departed.

 You Might Also Like: